go-retail/goretail.dev/index.md

     1. In Store
     1. Mobile and Web ( Ecommerce)
 1. Demonstrate Cloud Native distributed system management and observability
-1. Initially focus on building the apps using GoLang
+1. Initially focus on building the apps using GoLang but will keep an open mind to solve the problems using the best tools and libraries available.

-## Use cases
+## Use cases ( WIP)

 ### Minimum Business Increment
 Customer brings item(s) to check out, item is scanned by cashier or self-scanner, bill is calculated, and customer pays for items